Kel-VinTech/Foundry-course-23/LESSON.md

 we can also use "cast storage"

 Note:
-- immutable variables are not saved in storage and hey have the (i_)
+- immutable variables are not saved in storage and they have the (i_)
 - storage variable have the (s_)